Cara is a mother of two young children and has taught second through fifth grade.

 - Hershey bars of course!
 Allow students to create a picture of the Hershey bar arrays, then let them enjoy a Hershey treat!
-Of course you have to check on an allergies and don't forget to have students wash their hands first!
+Of course, you have to check on allergies, and don't forget to have students wash their hands first!

 - Use unifix cubes to build the different groups of division.
 For example, start with one hundred after reading One Hundred Hungry Ants and build each group that the ants create.

 - Food!
 Use any kind of candy (m&ms, skittles, etc.) and hand out a certain number of candy pieces to each student or small group.
 Challenge students to come up with all the ways that he/she can divide the candy into equal groups, then take it to the next level.
-Can you divide the candy into groups with one left over?
-Two left over?
+Can you divide the candy into groups with one leftover?
+Two leftovers?
 Etc. Be sure to have students keep track of their groups by completing a chart or table to track their thinking.

 This is just a small list of ideas that you can use to help students understand the concepts of multiplication and division.
 Remember that you want them to able to see that they are related concepts (part of families).
 So as you build the multiplication facts, then decompose the facts to show the division.
 The concrete visualization will be important for many students to see.